dirigiblelabs/curriculum-2017/IvoYakov/DirigibleDoc/Guides/CreateDatabaseTable.md

 Creating a Database Table
 -----------------------------------
 The term Data Structures reffers to the domain model of the application you create.
+In Dirigible Data Structures are persistent data storage, such as databases.
 The following tutorial will provide a simple example of creating a table in a Relational database, with which your project can store data and modify it.

 ### **1.** Create a new project